Sometimes it is frustrating.

 I took a course on carpentry framing and read books on Japanese temple building and hundreds of magazines like Fine Homebuilding.
-I even quit drinking for a couple of years because my cuts were more accurate the day after.
+For a couple of years, I quit drinking since my cuts were more accurate the day after.

 Sometimes I didn’t get paid.

 I was injured badly enough not to work for months on end 2 or 3 times.

 My work was featured in a 2-page spread in the Toronto Star and in magazine articles across North America.
 Our crew was even on HGTV shows a couple of times.